eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 **Halving**:
 Miners are incentivised to mine as they get both a **reward for mining** a new block to the chain and **transaction fees** from the transactions added in the block.
 This reward started at 50 BTC per block and is halved about every 4 years.
-Bitcoin has a **maximum supply** of 210 million BTC so when all BTC will have been mined (around the year 2078) then there will be no more block rewards. <!-- TODO: link year -->
+Bitcoin has a **maximum supply** of 210 million BTC so when all BTC will have been mined (around the year [2140](https://www.investopedia.com/bitcoin-halving-4843769)) then there will be no more block rewards.
 Miners will only receive transaction fees with each new block.
-It is thought that transaction fees can be enough mining incentive assuming the price of one bitcoin will be significantly higher than today's.<!-- TODO: link or "I think" -->
+As we progress to this point,
+it is expected that the total transaction fees per block will increase due to increasing transaction volume as well as increasing price per bitcoin.

 So what is Bitcoin?